Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Design Process

 After this initial set of sounds, the artist and engineering team worked with a composer to create a new soundscape.
 The composer sent four different options for audio themes for the team to choose from.
 These different draft options varied in instrumentation, rhythm, and sentiment.
 The artist, composer, and engineer played these different sound options on their laptops while the robot was moving, to gather a sense of how the sounds' timing and overall feeling would align with the impression of the robot.
 After selecting one of the sound options, the composer then began to work on a finished series of sound samples, at the same time reconfiguring the Sound Selection and Final Software (Figure \ref{designprocess}).
 The composer strongly advocated selecting a series of instruments that would sound harmonious together, rather than a single instrument played across many robot joints.
 As the Music Mode sounds could be played at any time, in combination with any of the other Music Mode joint sounds, the composer was meticulous and thoughtful about the sound sample for each joint and how all the sound samples could play together in random configurations.
+To illustrate this further, the composer elected not to use two repeating instruments on different joints, as it would not separate each joint with a distinctive sound.
+Further, the composer wrote specific fades for each instrument so that the appearance of the sounds would not be jarring or surprising.